 ECMWF produces Mean and Spread charts and Normalised Standard Deviation charts for each ensemble run to aid understanding of the uncertainty of the forecast and whether the forecast is more or less uncertain in a given area at a given lead-time.

-Fig126.96.36.199(Right): HRES PMSL (hPa) in blue with spread of the ENS members represented as the Standard Deviation of the ENS members (purple shading).
-Colour scale in hPa shown above the chart.
+Fig126.96.36.199(Right): HRES PMSL (hPa) in blue and spread of the ensemble members (represented by their Standard Deviation, purple shading).
+Colour scale for spread in hPa shown above the chart.

-The panel on the right in Fig184.108.40.206 gives an assessment of the reliability of the absolute values of the contoured ENS Mean or HRES forecast fields.
+The panel on the right in Fig184.108.40.206 gives an assessment of the reliability of the absolute values of the contoured ensemble mean or HRES forecast fields.
 Relatively large/small absolute values of standard deviation tend to indicate relatively high/low uncertainty in forecasts.
 No colouring or the paler purples imply high confidence, brighter purples/magentas imply low confidence.

-The panel on the left in Fig220.127.116.11, the normalised standard deviation aims to put the standard deviation measure into the context of the general ensemble behaviour, in that area, over the last 30 days.
-It tells whether the most recent ENS is showing greater or less spread (and hence uncertainty) than recent ENS results.
+The panel on the left in Fig220.127.116.11, the normalised standard deviation, aims to put the standard deviation measure into the context of the general ensemble behaviour within the chart area over the last 30 days.
+It tells whether the most recent ensemble is showing greater or less spread (and hence uncertainty) than recent ensemble results.
 If the spread at Day5 of a particular set of ensemble forecasts (right panel) seems to be large, but has of late also tended to be equally large at Day5 in the same area, then the left panel shading will denote a value that is close to 1 (uncoloured).
-If the spread in a particular area at Day5 in one ensemble is greater/less than the spread that had recently been seen there at Day5, then the shading of the normalised standard deviation (left panel) indicates a value rather greater/less than 1 (purple/green shading).
+If the spread in a particular area at Day5 in the ensemble is greater/less than the spread that had recently been seen there at Day5, then the shading of the normalised standard deviation (left panel) indicates a value rather greater/less than 1 (purple/green shading).
 So although the forecast for (say) longer lead-times in the ENS (say days 8-10) will usually be of rather low confidence, there will be some occasions when one can be rather more confident than usual for this lead-time.
 The normalised standard deviation will tend to show this by green shading.

 An Example of an Analysis of Mean and Spread Charts